 Manage Products Info and Status Use Case

-This use case shows how the admin assigns a category to products and then displays them on the customer’s interface.
-This action consists of saving product information from the seller, updating products’ status, and counting the number of customers’ orders and deliveries.
+This use case explains how the admin categorizes products and displays them on the customer’s interface.
+This action saves seller product info.
+Update product status.
+Numbering customer orders and deliveries.

 Manage Orders and Deliveries Use Case